andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Exploring Loops

-A loop is a fundamental programming concept that allows certain code sections to be repeated multiple times.
-This means we can repeat lines of code without placing them again onto the Coder.
-In the context of the VEX 123 Coder, the "Go to start" card is instrumental in creating loops.
-When the sequence reaches this card, it circles back to the beginning, allowing the robot to repeat its actions indefinitely.
+A loop is a fundamental programming concept that allows us to repeat certain sections of code multiple times without having to rewrite them.
+This is particularly useful in robotics, as it allows a robot to perform continuous actions without a lengthy code.
+With the VEX 123 Coder, the 'Go to start' card plays a crucial role in creating these loops.
+Once the programmed sequence reaches this card, it loops back to the beginning - just as the name suggests - enabling the robot to carry out its instructions indefinitely.

 ### Exercise 11: Non-Stop Merry-Go-Round

 In this exercise, we'll use the power of loops to create continuous, circular motion for our robot, much like a merry-go-round.
 But first, let's ease into the concept of a "linear" merry-go-round, which will continuously move back and forth between two obstacles in a straight line.

-- Begin by programming the robot to "drive until object," simulating forward motion until encountering an obstacle.
+1. Begin by programming the robot to "drive until object".
-- Once it reaches the obstacle, it will "turn around" to face the opposite direction.
+2. Once it reaches the obstacle, have it "turn around" to face the opposite direction.
-- Add the "Go to start" card at the end of the sequence.
+3. Add the "Go to start" card at the end of the sequence.
 The robot will now keep repeating this back-and-forth motion, just like a pendulum swinging between two points.

 ![Back and forth](./figures/ex12-straight-path.jpg)
 *Robot moving back and forth between two obstacles.*

 Now, let's expand this concept to create a continuous circular path embodying the merry-go-round motion.

-- Start by programming the robot with a straightforward sequence: move forward (by 1 or 2 squares) and turn left.
-This pattern will make the robot trace one side of a square.
+1. Start by programming the robot to move forward (by 1 or 2 squares).
+2. Next, the robot should turn left.
+This pattern will make the robot trace one side of a square and be ready to trace the next side.
-- Keep the "Go to start" card at the end of this new sequence.
+3. Keep the "Go to start" card at the end of this new sequence.
 As the robot follows this loop, it will continually move forward and turn, tracing a square path that mimics a circular, merry-go-round pattern.

 ![Sequence exercise 11](./figures/ex11-drive-circle.jpg)
 *The robot will drive forward, turn left, and repeat this forever, thus tracing a square path.*